-The roof tiles (the main thing I could see from the bed) were all falling apart, some were missing, others had unmentionable stains on them.
+The ceiling tiles (the main thing I could see from the bed) were all falling apart, some were missing, others had unmentionable stains on them.
 There was equipment lining the corridor on one side, looking like it had been discarded for want of a proper place to store them, and a lot of it didn’t look very modern.

 As we rounded the corner into the anaesthesia room everything changed, and I’m very glad about that.
 It was white, very clean looking, and had what I can only describe as a very clinical odour.
 It was reassuring, but only a little.